rcbm/union-python/README.md

 # Union Billing API - Python Bindings
-Python bindings for the Union Billing REST API
+A Python library for accessing the Union Billing API